-- If you click on the dots, you'll see details.
+- If you click on a dot, you'll see details.
 The two dots at Dakota Ridge are real reports that I got this week when I went snowshoeing there, and the six dots in the water are example of how different "readability levels" can be represented with colour variations. - If you click on the layers icon, you can hide a repeater.
 The six example dots were created for VE7SCK.

-Give it a try and give me some feedback by adding a comment at the bottom of this page (you must be logged in).
+Give it a try and give me some feedback by adding a comment in the Discussion Section at the bottom of this page (you must be logged in to the site first).